JamesSkemp/words/content/post/2010-resolutions-with-special-appearance-by-2009.md

 +++
 title = "2010 resolutions (with special appearance by 2009)"
-summary = "While I don't really believe in resolutions, per se, here's a collection of things I'd like to do in 2010, and some of the things I've done in 2009." draft = false comments = false date = "2009-12-19T16:58:00-06:00"
+description = "While I don't really believe in resolutions, per se, here's a collection of things I'd like to do in 2010, and some of the things I've done in 2009." draft = false comments = false date = "2009-12-19T16:58:00-06:00"